List of Tangled characters: Queen Arianna

 Queen Arianna is the mother of Rapunzel and the Queen of Corona.
 Arianna was expecting a daughter, but became incredibly sick and was facing possible death.
 She was saved by her royal guards when they found the sundrop flower and turned it into a soup for her to drink.
 She recovered and gave birth to a baby girl named Rapunzel.
-She was mortified when her daughter was kidnapped in the night by Mother Gothel and further hurt when they could not find her.
+She was devastated when her daughter was kidnapped in the night by Mother Gothel and further hurt when they could not find her.
 For the next eighteen years, Frederic and Arianna held a festival in honor of their missing daughter, by launching lanterns into the sky, in the hopes that she will one day see them.
 Frederic and Arianna were shocked when Eugene Fitzherbert, formally criminal Flynn Rider, showed up one day to present their daughter, Rapunzel, now fully grown and hugged them.
 Arianna was completely silent in the film.
 Arianna returns in Tangled Ever After, attending her daughter's wedding.
 She speaks, albeit in Max and Pascal's fantasy, where she reveals that the rings belonged to her grandmother.

 Arianna returns in Tangled: Before Ever After and its follow up Tangled: The Series which takes place six months after the film, but before the short film.
 She mostly takes a supporting role in various episodes.
 She does provide Rapunzel with a journal with a written phrase in it stating "Plus Est En Vous", meaning "More is in You"; giving her the motivation needed to feel empowered.
 It is revealed that Arianna has a younger sister named Wilhelmina "Willow" who is more adventurous than her.
 As a matter of fact, much of her sister's personality is more akin to Rapunzel than to her.
 Furthermore, she had a somewhat crippling eagerness to impress those around her, which would result in her taking any dare that Willow threw her way.
 Her sister's appearance conflicts with her and Rapunzel's plan for her birthday.
 Ultimately, the siblings make up with one another.